microsoft/tfs-cli/README.md

 ### Login

 To avoid providing credentials with every command, you can login once.
-Currently supported credential types: _Personal Access Tokens_ and _basic authentication credentials_.
+Currently supported credential types: _Personal Access Tokens_, _basic authentication credentials_, and _Microsoft Entra_ bearer tokens.

 > NTLM support is under consideration
 >
 > Warning!
-Using this feature will store your login credentials on disk in plain text.
+Using this feature will store your login credentials on disk in plain text for PAT and basic auth.
+Microsoft Entra login stores only the cached auth strategy.
 >
 > To skip certificate validation connecting to on-prem _Azure DevOps Server_ use the `--skip-cert-validation` parameter.